astonic-io/astonic-core/CONTRIBUTING.md

 ### Suggesting Features

-You can contribute to the development of Mento by suggesting new features to be built or enhancements to existing functionality.
+You can contribute to the development of Astonic by suggesting new features to be built or enhancements to existing functionality.
 Before proposing a feature, check that an issue does not already exist for the feature or enhancement.
 To suggest a feature or enhancement, create a new issue and select the feature request template.
-Once your issue has been created, it's best to start a discussion in the Mento [discord server](http://chat.mento.org) referencing the issue.
+Once your issue has been created, it's best to start a discussion in the Astonic [telegram channel](https://t.me/astonic_io) referencing the issue.

 ### Code Contributions